olivia-lilit/thejsway/manuscript/chapter05.md

 This return value can be of any type (number, string, etc).
 However, a function can return only one value.

-W> Retrieving a function's return value is not mandatory, but in that case the return value is "lost".
+Retrieving a function's return value is not mandatory, but in that case the return value is "lost".

 If you try to retrieve the return value of a function that does not actually have one, we get the JavaScript value `undefined`.